The 2025 Recipients

 Sid Jamieson

-Sid Jamieson, the first Indigenous NCAA head coach and first head coach of the Haudenosaunee Nationals, has been selected as the inaugural recipient of the Alfie Jacques Ambassador Award.
-The Award will be presented during the World Indoor Lacrosse Championships in Utica, N.Y., on Sunday, Sept.
+Sid Jamieson (Cayuga Nation), the first Indigenous NCAA head coach and first head coach of the Haudenosaunee Nationals, was selected as the inaugural recipient of the Alfie Jacques Ambassador Award.
+The Award was presented during the World Indoor Lacrosse Championships in Utica, N.Y., on Sunday, Sept.
 22, 2024.
 Use the the link below to attend the Monday September 23 award dinner at Breezes in Utica.

 Funding Goal